 The seeds of chocolate cosmos are sterile, so they won't reseed or produce plants from seed.
 The only way to propagate these flowers is via a root cutting or planting.
 The roots are thick and tuberous; look for root sections that have "eyes" or buds of new growth for the most successful plant starts.

-Chocolate cosmos are grown as an annual in colder climates, but the roots may be dug up in autumn and stored for winter as you'd store any other root annual such as a canna or dahlia, and replant them in spring.
-In warmer climates where they stay planted year round, give them a good coating of natural mulch to protect the roots for winter.
+Chocolate cosmos are grown as an annual in colder climates, but the roots may be dug up in autumn and stored for winter as you'd store any other root annual such as a canna or dahlia, and replanted in spring.
+In warmer climates where they grow as perennials, give them a good coating of natural mulch to protect the roots for winter.

 Common Pests and Diseases

 The following problems may plague your chocolate cosmos: Powdery mildew, stem canker, Rhizoctonia stem rot, gray mold, and aphids.
 Give them plenty of space and air flow to prevent powdery mildew.